3fifty/scripts/02-New-MDARMTemplates/README.md

 **Author:**          3fifty | Maik van der Gaag | Leon Boers

-**Creation Date:**   20-04-2020
+**Creation Date:**   31-01-2021

-**Purpose/Change:**  Initial script development
+**Purpose/Change:**  New setup for community

+**1.2.0:**

 ## Description
-All PowerShell script files have synopsis attached on the document.
-With this script markdown files are generated and saved within the target folder.
+All ARM templates have to follow the standard conventions.
+Based on the standard convention the markdown files are generated and saved within the target folder.

 ## Examples